Jaime Ongpin: Political activism

-Despite his brother’s ties to the Marcos regime, Jaime Ongpin emerged as a vocal critic of crony capitalism.
+Despite his brother's ties to the Marcos regime, Jaime Ongpin emerged as a vocal critic of crony capitalism.
 In 1981, he penned a scathing letter to the Asian Wall Street Journal condemning government bailouts of companies owned by known associates of Marcos dictatorship.
-He continued speaking out through public letters, speeches, and briefs, most notably The Eleven MIP’s (a.k.a.
+He continued speaking out through public letters, speeches, and briefs, most notably The Eleven MIP's (a.k.a.
 The Eleven Major Infuriating Problems) in 1983, targeting the misuse of public funds.

 Following the assassination of Ninoy Aquino in 1983, Ongpin intensified his activism, forming groups like Manindigan and supporting independent media like Veritas.
 Ongpin was instrumental in organizing and financing Corazon Aquino’s presidential campaign.
-During the 1986 snap elections and ensuing People Power Revolution, he served as a key negotiator between Aquino’s camp and leaders of the armed forces, including Juan Ponce Enrile and Fidel Ramos.
+During the 1986 snap elections and ensuing People Power Revolution, he served as a key negotiator between Aquino's camp and leaders of the armed forces, including Juan Ponce Enrile and Fidel Ramos.

 Secretary of Finance of the Philippines (1986–1987)

 Appointed as Secretary of Finance by President Aquino on March 26, 1986, Ongpin was tasked with restoring economic stability in the wake of the Marcos regime and regaining the confidence of international creditors.
-His tenure was marked by efforts to rehabilitate the country’s fiscal position, culminating in the successful negotiation of a US$13.2 billion debt rescheduling agreement in July 1987.
+His tenure was marked by efforts to rehabilitate the country's fiscal position, culminating in the successful negotiation of a US$13.2 billion debt rescheduling agreement in July 1987.
 While this achievement was lauded by global financial institutions, it drew domestic criticism for failing to secure more substantial debt relief.

-However, Ongpin’s position became increasingly untenable amid widening ideological rifts within the Aquino cabinet, particularly between market-oriented technocrats and left-leaning reformists.
+However, Ongpin's position became increasingly untenable amid widening ideological rifts within the Aquino cabinet, particularly between market-oriented technocrats and left-leaning reformists.
 The situation deteriorated further in the aftermath of the failed coup attempt in August 1987, and Ongpin was ultimately removed from office during a cabinet reshuffle on September 14, 1987.

 Suicide

 Less than three months later after the cabinet reshuffle, Ongpin was found dead on December 7, 1987, in his Makati office of a self-inflicted gunshot wound at the age of 48.
 His death was officially ruled a suicide, attributed to mounting emotional strain and frustration over persistent cabinet infighting.
 President Aquino paid tribute to him as an “outstanding Filipino who had the courage of his convictions”.

+Ongpin's grave at Manila North Cemetery.

 His widow, Isabel Ongpin, later remarked that he had become despondent over the factionalism within the Aquino administration and disillusioned by the limited reforms brought about by the People Power Revolution.